Lachnopus: Taxonomy

 The identity of Lachnopus has been questioned, specifically regarding its distinctness from Exophthalmus.
 The status of Lachnopus as a separate genus was confirmed by Franz (2012).

-Lachnopus is currently the most diverse and one of the most widespread groups of entimine weevils in the Caribbean Region.
+Lachnopus is currently the most diverse and one of the most widespread groups of entiminae weevils in the Caribbean Region.
 Girón et al. (2018) recognized six species groups within the genus, partly based on results of a previous morphology-based phylogenetic study.

 Description

 According to the key provided by van Emden (1944), some characters to recognize the genus Lachnopus are as follows:

 Distribution

 The genus Lachnopus ranges across the Caribbean Region, spanning the Lucayan Archipelago (The Bahamas plus the Turks and Caicos Islands), the Greater Antilles, the Cayman Islands, and Cozumel Island (Mexico).

 Species list

 There are 73 Lachnopus species described to date: